Sarah Torres

 Public WorksOSHA Crackdown on Municipal Job Sites: What Changed in 2026

 OSHA stepped up municipal jobsite enforcement in 2026 with 340 additional inspectors and new penalties up to $156,259 per willful violation.
-Here's what changed.
+Here's what.

-The 2026 NEC introduced AFCI requirements on all branch circuits, new EV charging outlet rules, and updated solar-ready mandates.
-Here's what residential electricians must do now.
+The 2026 NEC adds AFCI on all branch circuits, new EV outlet rules under 210.17, and solar-ready mandates.
+Live in 14 states — what residential pros need.

-Labor & WagesBilingual Foremen Command 12% Pay Premium — The Language Gap on Jobsites
+Labor & WagesBilingual Foremen Command 12% Pay Premium on Jobsites

 Bilingual construction foremen earn 12% more than English-only peers.
-Data on the language gap, safety implications, recruitment strategies, and the business case for bilingual leadership.
+Data on the language gap, safety implications, recruitment strategies, and the business.

 We ranked the best states for construction apprenticeship in 2026 using DOL data on density, completion rates, wages, and accessibility.
 Washington leads.

-Labor & WagesConstruction Drug Testing: 23% Positive Rates and How It Affects Your Crew
+Labor & WagesConstruction Drug Testing: 23% Positive Rates Affect Your Crew

 Construction drug testing shows 23% positive rates industrywide.
-Analysis of marijuana policy shifts, testing methods, DOT requirements, and impact on workforce recruitment.
+Analysis of marijuana policy shifts, testing methods, DOT requirements, and impact on.

-Labor & WagesConstruction Manager Salary Hits $108K — But Location Changes Everything
+Labor & WagesConstruction Manager Salary Hits $108K in 2026: By Location

 New 2026 overtime salary threshold of $58,656 affects construction managers and supervisors.
-DOL final rule analysis, exemption criteria, compliance strategies for contractors.
+DOL final rule analysis, exemption criteria, compliance strategies.

-Labor & WagesConstruction Retirement Crisis: Average Worker Has $42K Saved at 55
+Labor & WagesConstruction Retirement Crisis: Workers Average $42K Saved at 55

 Construction workers average only $42,000 in retirement savings at age 55.
-Analysis of pension coverage gaps, 401(k) participation, Social Security dependency, and planning strategies.
+Analysis of pension coverage gaps, 401(k) participation, Social Security dependency.

-Labor & WagesConstruction Suicide Rate Is 5x National Average — Industry Response
+Labor & WagesConstruction Suicide Rate Is 5x National Average: What to Do

 Construction workers die by suicide at 5x the national average rate.
-CDC data analysis, risk factors, industry prevention programs, and what contractors can implement now.
+CDC data analysis, risk factors, industry prevention programs, and what contractors can.

 Construction workers die by suicide at 53.3 per 100,000 — 4x the national average.
 Here's what crews, supervisors, and companies can do right now.

-Labor & WagesConstruction Temp Staffing Market Hits $18 Billion — The Flexibility Tax
+Labor & WagesConstruction Temp Staffing Market Hits $18 Billion in 2026

 Construction temporary staffing market reaches $18 billion.
-Analysis of staffing agency margins, contractor costs, worker impacts, regulatory changes, and industry alternatives.
+Analysis of staffing agency margins, contractor costs, worker impacts, regulatory changes, and.

 Labor & WagesConstruction Worker Heat Deaths Rise 35% — New OSHA Rules Coming

 Construction heat-related deaths rose 35% in recent years.
 New OSHA heat standard proposed for 2026 covers water, rest, shade requirements.
-Compliance guide for contractors.
+Compliance guide.

-Labor & WagesCrane Operator Shortage Hits 4,200 — $95K Average Salary Still Can't Fill Seats
+Labor & WagesCrane Operator Shortage Hits 4,200 — $95K Salary Can't Fill Seats

 Crane operator shortage reaches 4,200 unfilled positions despite $95K average salary.
-Analysis of licensing barriers, training pipeline, regional demand, and employer strategies.
+Analysis of licensing barriers, training pipeline, regional demand, and.

 Data center electrical work pays $45-65/hr for journeymen — 50% above standard commercial rates.
 Here's what the work involves and how electricians break in.

-Labor & WagesElectrical Apprentice vs Plumbing Apprentice: 4-Year Earnings Comparison
+Labor & WagesElectrical vs Plumbing Apprentice: 4-Year Earnings Comparison

 Detailed 4-year earnings comparison between electrical and plumbing apprentices.
-BLS wage data, progression rates, journeyman salaries, career outlook, and total compensation analysis.
+BLS wage data, progression rates, journeyman salaries, career outlook, and.

-Labor & WagesGen Z Construction Workers Hit 12% of Workforce — What They Want Is Different
+Labor & WagesGen Z Construction Workers Hit 12% of the Workforce in 2026

 Gen Z now represents 12% of the construction workforce.
-BLS data on their wage expectations, technology demands, work-life priorities, and how contractors must adapt to recruit them.
+BLS data on their wage expectations, technology demands, work-life priorities, and how contractors must.

 OSHA's new heat standard took effect April 1, 2026.
 Here's what every construction company must do at 80°F and 90°F triggers to protect crews.

-Labor & WagesImmigration Policy Impact: 28% of Construction Workers Are Foreign-Born
+Labor & WagesImmigration Construction Workforce: 28% Foreign-Born in 2026

 28% of construction workers are foreign-born according to BLS data.
-Immigration policy impacts on labor supply, wages, regional workforce composition, and industry adaptation.
+Immigration policy impacts on labor supply, wages, regional workforce composition, and.

-Labor & WagesImmigration Policy Is Reshaping the Construction Workforce — The Numbers
+Labor & WagesImmigration Construction Workforce Impact: Key Numbers 2026

 29.1% of U.S. construction workers are foreign-born.
 Here's how immigration policy affects labor supply, wages, costs, and the 501,000-worker gap.